 Ruška nedelja

 Ruše is one of the oldest divine paths in Slovenia.
 Already at the first gathering on September 8, l.
-In 905, a large crowd of pilgrims gathered to honour Maria.
+In 905, a large crowd of pilgrims gathered to honour Mary.
 Since then, the number of pilgrims has been increasing year after year.

 The unfortunate people who fell into Turkish captivity had great trust in Mary.
 The chronicle tells us about the nine who, through Mary's intercession, returned from Turkish captivity.
 As a reminder, they brought with them the chains in which they were chained.